Do your own fundraising

 Whether you host an afternoon tea or an Xbox tournament, your fundraising can help make hospital a little bit easier and a lot more fun for the thousands of seriously ill children treated at GOSH every year.

-If you need a bit of help deciding what to do, check out our A-Z of fundraising ideas.
+If you need a bit of help deciding what to do for your fundraiser, check out our A-Z of fundraising ideas.

 Every year, around 1,800 families in the UK are told their child has cancer.
 And every week, around five children in the UK lose their lives to cancer.
 That’s five families who are faced with the worst news possible.

-We’re building the new, world-leading Children’s Cancer Centre at GOSH.
+We’re building a new, world-leading Children’s Cancer Centre at GOSH.
+Looking to do your own fundraising for the Children’s Cancer Centre?
 Find out how your fundraising can help us make this incredible building a reality.

 Register your fundraising